 Length Gets or sets the length of this ITciBitstringValue in bits.
 The property returns zero if the value of this object is omit.
 In case the new length is greater than the length of the current bitstring, the bitstring is padded with empty bits.
 If the new length is less than the length of the current bitstring, the current bitstring is truncated.

+GetInputStream Returns the bits in the form of an input stream.
+Repeated calls to the same method return different stream instances.
+The method returns null if the bitstring contains matching symbols.

+SetInputStream Sets the value of this BitstringValue by providing a source stream that is used by the BitstringValue object to read the value content.
+Values set this way don’t contain matching symbols.

 IsMatchingAt Returns true if the item at position of this TTCN-3 bitstring is a matching mechanism inside a value (AnyElement, AnyElementsOrNone) and false otherwise.

 GetMatchingAt If the position of this TTCN-3 bitstring contains a matching mechanism inside a value (AnyElement, AnyElementsOrNone), the method returns it.
 Otherwise the distinct value null is returned.